dhyaniarun1993/foody-kubernetes-deployment/README.md

 kubectl apply -f common/jaeger/stage/
 ```

-To access jaeger UI, use the following command, then visit localhost:80
+To access jaeger UI, use the following command, then visit http://localhost:80 in browser

 ```sh
 kubectl port-forward service/jaeger-query 80:80